varabyte/kobweb/README.md

 It would also prevent a developer from making use of the rich ecosystem of Javascript libraries out there.

-For now, I am making a bet that there will always be value in embracing the web, providing a framework that sticks to HTML / CSS but provides a growing suite of UI widgets that hopefully makes it relatively rare for the developer to need to worry about it.
+For now, I am making a bet that there will always be value in embracing the web, providing a framework that sticks to HTML / CSS but offers a growing suite of UI widgets that hopefully makes it relatively rare for the developer to need to worry about it.

-For example, flexbox is a very powerful component, but you'll find it's much easier to compose `Row`s and `Column`s together than trying to remember if you should be justifying your items or aligning your content, even if `Row`s and `Column`s are just creating the correct HTML / CSS for you behind the scenes.
+For example, [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) is a very powerful CSS concept, but you'll find it's much easier to compose `Row`s and `Column`s together than trying to remember if you should be justifying your items or aligning your content, even if `Row`s and `Column`s are just creating the correct HTML / CSS for you behind the scenes.

 Ultimately, I believe there is room for both approaches.
-If you want to make an app experience that feels the same on Android, iOS, and web, then "Multiplatform Compose" could be great for you.
-However, if you just want to make a traditional website but want to use Kotlin instead of TypeScript, Kobweb can provide an excellent experience in that case.
+If you want to make an app experience that feels the same on Android, iOS, Desktop, and Web, then "Multiplatform Compose" could be great for you.
+However, if you just want to make a traditional website but want to use Kotlin instead of TypeScript, Kobweb can provide an excellent development experience for that case.

 # Can We Kobweb Yet